Zalexanninev15/PFT2/README.md

 Application for flashing & dump partitions and disabling Google FRP protection on ZTE Blade V9 Vista and ZTE Blade A7 Vita smartphones, as well as, possibly, on other devices running on Qualcomm processors | [PFT2_Flasher](https://github.com/Zalexanninev15/PFT2/blob/master/Flasher%20commands.md)

-It is a continuation of the development of the [PFT utility](https://4pda.ru/forum/index.php?s=&showtopic=952274&view=findpost&p=85383238) (by [friendki11er](https://4pda.ru/forum/index.php?showuser=198744)), but with a graphical interface, new author and new functionality.
+It is a continuation of the development of the [PFT utility](https://4pda.to/forum/index.php?s=&showtopic=952274&view=findpost&p=85383238) (by [friendki11er](https://4pda.to/forum/index.php?showuser=198744)), but with a graphical interface, new author and new functionality.

 The app supports 2 file formats:
-- Native FDF (compressed IMG)
+- Native FDF (compressed IMG, GZip)
 - Directly IMG itself (How to activate support - see in **Setting the app for you:**)

 ## Features

-* Fast firmware and backup of partitions (one partition or all (except "userdata")), disabling Google FRP protection
+* Fast firmware and backup of partitions (one partition or all (except "userdata")), disabling Google FRP protection.
-* Switch your smartphone to EDL mode using 2 options: emmcdl (DFU) or ADB
+* Switch your smartphone to EDL mode using 2 options: emmcdl (DFU) or ADB.
-* Work with your smartphone using minimal ADB functionality (installing and deleting apps, restarting and viewing the current status of the device)
+* Work with your smartphone using minimal ADB functionality (installing and deleting apps, restarting and viewing the current status of the device).
-* A "Firmwares Manager" is also available for ZTE Blade V9 Vita, which contains information about stock firmware (all versions) and [LineageOS 15.1](https://4pda.ru/forum/index.php?s=&showtopic=952274&view=findpost&p=86029984)
+* A "Firmwares Manager" is also available for ZTE Blade V9 Vita, which contains information about stock firmware (all versions) and [LineageOS 15.1](https://4pda.to/forum/index.php?s=&showtopic=952274&view=findpost&p=86029984).
 * Support for other smartphones (which are also flashed using emmcdl), thanks to the ability to change the EDL code.
-You can also change the application code and scripts that are used to interact with emmcdl
+You can also change the application code and scripts that are used to interact with emmcdl.
-* Material design and Dark mode
+* Material design and Dark mode.
-* Automatically check for updates for new versions
+* Automatically check for updates for new versions.
-* Support for the Russian language using a separate Russifier
+* Support for the Russian language (*отдельный русификатор*)

 ## System requirements

-* **OS:** Windows 7 (SP1)/8/8.1/10
+* **OS:** Windows 7 (SP1) or higher
 * **Additional:** Microsoft .NET Framework 4.6, [emmcdl](https://github.com/Zalexanninev15/PFT2/releases/download/1.20.3/emmcdl.exe), [ADB](https://github.com/Zalexanninev15/PFT2/releases/download/1.20.3/ADB.zip), [ZTE + Qualcomm USB Drivers + ADB Drivers](https://mega.nz/file/MhdGwYKb#00MsgumREKAUc20Ot_wy4FlnAOi0nNqW2ZNUpDnVqSI) (or others for your device) and [MBN file [only for ZTE Blade V9 Vita]](https://github.com/Zalexanninev15/PFT-Linux/raw/master/tools/emmc.mbn) (or other for your device), original USB cabel (I don't recommend using magnetic cables)

 ## How to use it?

-For Russian speakers: [FAQ on 4PDA](https://4pda.ru/forum/index.php?s=&showtopic=952274&view=findpost&p=93484684), [Video on YouTube](https://youtu.be/NCe7R45jYhM) | Full Russification: Copy the contents of the "Russifier (русификатор)" folder to the "PFT2" folder
+For Russian speakers: [FAQ on 4PDA](https://4pda.to/forum/index.php?s=&showtopic=952274&view=findpost&p=93484684), [Video on YouTube](https://youtu.be/NCe7R45jYhM) | Full Russification: Copy the contents of the "Russifier (русификатор)" folder to the "PFT2" folder

 **I recommend reading this information in [Typora](https://typora.io/) or any other MARKDOWN editor or viewer.**